This is part five of a seven part series.

 You’ve got to live intentionally.
 You’ve got to design with a purpose and allow the others living with you to do the same.

-My daughter’s room is purple, my wife painted her closet to look like the room from movie Tangled, and we designed a bunch of shelves to give her a feminine yet open and clutter free room.
+My daughter’s room is pink and artistic with a dash of princess.
+My wife painted her closet to look like the room from the movie Tangled, and we designed a bunch of shelves to give her a feminine yet open and clutter free room.

-My son’s room is New England Patriot’s colors (Red, Silver, Navy Blue) which I designed and it has a hooks for the hats and jerseys from the football and baseball teams he plays on.
+My son’s room is New England Patriot’s colors (Red, Silver, Navy Blue) which I designed and painted.
+It has hooks for the hats and jerseys from his football and baseball teams he plays on as well as a big desk for him to read and write at.

 Their rooms are pure masculine and feminine.
 One is all sport and the other all princess.

-Our bathroom is beach themed, entirely unique colors were used, yellows and grays.
+Our bathroom is beach themed, entirely unique colors were used, yellows and grays with some blue.

-Living room is all about getting people’s Zen on.
-Open walls, non-cluttered horizontal surfaced, a light color, it’s the type of room that if you’d have to describe in a word it would be – relaxing.
+The living room is all about getting people’s Zen on.
+Open walls, non-cluttered horizontal surfaces, a light blue color.
+It’s the type of room that if you’d have to describe it in a word, it would be relaxing.
+We have a diffuser in there which my wife picked up.
+She uses various oils to top off the vibes you get in there.

 The rest of the house is the same way.
 Our kitchen is unique, our bedroom is unique, my writing station has its own design, etc.

-This is somewhere that you’ll spend a majority of your time.
-Yet instead of customizing the property to reflect its owners, people use their house as a pawn to help them gain favor with other MSM following plugged in fucks who’ve got their head so far up their ass it’s amazing they can see any color but brown.
+This is somewhere that you’ll spend a majority of your life.
+Yet instead of customizing the property to reflect its owners, people use their house as a pawn to help them gain favor with other plugged in individuals who’ve got their head so far up main stream medias ass it’s amazing they can see any color but brown.

 Your House is only Wood, Metal, and Plastic